Ultraviolet-Ninja/GradleCenturion/README.md

 ### Intro
 This project is designed to solve all puzzles found on the Centurion Bomb from Keep Talking and Nobody Explodes, which is a combination of many community-made puzzles and some from the base game set in different languages.<br>

-This is a huge project for one man to tackle, but it's taught me about the challenges of Java 8 with FX, CI pipelines and working in Gradle.
+This is a huge project for one man to tackle, but I've learned a lot from the challenges I've faced.

 ### Technologies
 - Java 15